-Serbia: EU warns Serbia on its Gazprom South Stream deal28.
-April 2014. / News Serbia Energy
+Serbia: EU warns Serbia on its Gazprom South Stream deal, News Serbia Energy

 The EU Energy Community Secretariat has asked the EU Council to examine the legality of agreements between Serbia and Gazprom on construction of the South Stream gas pipeline.

 The Energy Community Secretariat of the EU has asked the EU Council to examine the legality of bilateral agreements on the construction of the South Stream gas pipeline concluded between Serbia and Russia’s Gazprom company.

 The Secretariat said Serbia had failed to respond to repeated requests from Brussels to inspect the operations of Srbijagas and Yugorosgas, Serbia’s two transmission system operators in the South Stream section through Serbia.

 According to the EU Energy Community, the agreements between Serbia and Gazprom do not comply with EU rules designed to prevent one company from being both a producer and a supplier of natural gas.

 After Belgrade apparently ignored its objections, the Secretariat requested an opinion from the EU Council.